hyraiq/mobjack/doc/task.md

     - An example of how we
         - make an HTTP request during a test; and
         - assert on the state of the database afterwards
-- An endpoint and functional test for listing al subcontractors ([ListSubcontractorsController](/src/Controller/ListSubcontractorsController.php))
+- An endpoint and functional test for listing all subcontractors ([ListSubcontractorsController](/src/Controller/ListSubcontractorsController.php))
   - Demonstration of:
     - how to load entities from the database; and